vmatresu/viralclipai/README.md

 ## 🔧 Configuration

-The application is now structured as a multi-tenant SaaS with Firebase Auth, Firestore, and S3-based storage.
+The application is now structured as a multi-tenant SaaS with Firebase Auth, Firestore, and Cloudflare R2-based storage (S3-compatible).
 Most behaviour is controlled via environment variables (see `app/config.py`).

 **Core settings**